cherithanalytics/UGNT/Trees/README.md

 # Trees Folder Content

-**XXXCCC.trees.xml** - tree files with trees for each verse of each chapter of a book in XML format
+**XXXCCC.trees.xml** - a file with trees for each verse of a chapter of a book in XML format
   * XXX - three characters for book XXX of the New Testament according to the list below:
 ```
 XXX